 This gives learners the opportunity to access more quality courses from other universities around the world.
 These are also the above solutions that help the school to still operate and organize training completely online during the social distancing period due to the recent Covid-19 pandemic.

 “Number” sprouted very early at Ho Chi Minh City Open University – a university that focuses on online and distance learning in Vietnam.
-Professor Nguyen Minh Ha, Principal of Ho Chi Minh City Open University, recalled that on June 22, 2006, when the public university was renamed Ho Chi Minh City Open University, it was also the time when the school began to organize credit-based training and learners were proactively registered for online courses on the internet.
+Professor Nguyen Minh Ha, Principal of Ho Chi Minh City Open University, recalls that on June 22, 2006, when the public university was renamed Ho Chi Minh City Open University, it was also the time when the school started to organize credit-based training and learners were proactively registered for online courses on the internet.

-The modern online learning system - LMS 3.5, along with the training program designed by the school according to the international quality standards of the organization Quality Matters - USA has been helping learners pursue their learning aspirations anytime, anywhere" - Professor Ha said.
+The modern online learning system – LMS 3.5, along with the training program designed by the school according to the international quality standards of the Quality Matters organization – USA, has been helping learners pursue their learning aspirations anytime, anywhere”- Professor Ha said.

 To date, 100% of courses use LMS in the school's teaching and learning process.
 Three years later, the school began piloting a blended learning model for full-time university students.